Difficult for character actors to become hero, heroine again: Gadkari | Entertainment

 Gadkari was responding to a question by BJP's Roopa Ganguly, who asked if safety measures available in new cars can also be fitted in old cars.

 Apparently mindful of the sensibilities of Ganguly, a senior actor who shot to fame with her role as Draupadi in the epic serial Mahabharat, Gadkari later clarified,''Actually, my comment was not against anybody.
 Take it lightly.'' ''It is very difficult....These are the rules and regulations only for new vehicles.
-For old vehicles, it is very difficult mechanically to make them competent,'' the minister said.
-He, however, noted some of the latest safety features can be made available in 2-3 years old vehicles, too.
+For old vehicles, it is very difficult mechanically to make them competent,'' the minister said, responding to a question as to whether the latest safety features can be made available in 2-3 years old vehicles, too.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)